open-feature/openfeature.dev/blog/2023-11-01-feature-flags-sdks-architectures.md

 #### Advantages

 * Can be relatively simple to develop and maintain from the APIs in multiple code languages, even by code generation.
-  The evaluation code can reside at the Relay Proxy, without a need to implement evaluation per SDK language.
+* The evaluation code can reside at the relay proxy without a need to implement evaluation per SDK language.

 #### Disadvantages

-* Functional disadvantage is that intermediate issue like network or feature flags service error is handled by not evaluating to the expected feature flag value.
+* Intermediate issues like network or feature flag service errors may lead to unexpected flag evaluation behavior.
 * Another functional disadvantage is that intermediate issue like network or feature flags service error during microservice initialization is handled by not evaluating to the expected feature flag value.
 * Performance and resources usage: each operation like feature flag evaluation causing network traffic.
-    * Time-consuming.
+    * Slow compared to alternative architectures.
     * High load on network traffic.
     * Affecting both application, and Feature Flag service itself, whether it is self-hosted relay proxy or even more when it is a Cloud Saas service.

 ### API endpoints requests with cache

-With this approach, the feature flag service exposes APIs via endpoints like REST HTTP and/or gRpc, and the SDK calling the endpoint requests, and translate the request/responses to the programming language.
-A cache is used for responses data.
+With this approach, the feature flag service exposes APIs via endpoints like REST HTTP and/or gRPC, and the SDK calls the endpoint to request and translate the response to the programming language used by the SDK.
+The response can be cached to eliminate I/O on subsequent requests.
 Feature flag evaluation is done on proxy / features service only.
-As this approach involves network traffic for non-cached evaluations, a Relay Proxy is effective for having the network traffic data on internal network for faster and efficient performance and reducing the load on the Features Service / Source.
+As this approach involves network traffic for non-cached evaluations, a relay proxy is effective for having the network traffic data remain on an internal network for faster and more efficient performance and reducing the load on the features service.

 ### API endpoints requests with cache - example flow

 <img src={require('@site/static/img/blog/feature-flags-sdks-architectures/API-endpoints-requests-with-cache.png').default} />

-### API endpoints requests with cache using Relay Proxy - example flow
+### API endpoints request with cache using relay proxy - example flow

 <img src={require('@site/static/img/blog/feature-flags-sdks-architectures/API-endpoints-requests-with-cache-using-Relay-Proxy.png').default} />

 #### Advantages

+* Same advantages as the "Direct" API endpoints bridge architecture.
 * Network traffic can be reduced.

 #### Disadvantages